 - Make sure to keep the leaves in a single layer (preferably without touching) and as flat as possible.
 Cook in batches if necessary (since it doesn’t take very long).
 This ensures more even drying and reduces wet spots

-- Dried mint keeps for about 1 year as long as it’s stored in an airtight container and in a dark, cool place (like a spice drawer).
-It won’t hurt you to consume after that time, but it’ll be far less flavorful.
-It’s also better for potency to store whole and break as needed, but if you have space considerations to account for, crush away!
+- Dried mint has a shelf life of about 1 year as long as it’s stored in an airtight container and in a dark, cool place (like a spice drawer).
+It won’t hurt you to consume after that time, but it’ll be far less flavorful

 Final Thoughts